-Welcome to our Corporate Social Responsibility (CSR) report.
-Here is what you can find in this year's report:
+Welcome to our Corporate Social Responsibility (CSR) report for the year 2020.

-Our CSR approach is underpinned by Palsgaard's long-standing core values, open communication with our stakeholders, a materiality review, the UN Global Compact (UNGC) and the UN Sustainable Development Goals (SDGs).
+Here is what you can find in this year's report: Our CSR approach is underpinned by Palsgaard's long-standing core values, open communication with our stakeholders, a materiality review, the UN Global Compact (UNGC) and the UN Sustainable Development Goals (SDGs).

 Four CSR focus areas and engagement in supporting the UN Development Goals help to keep us aligned when implementing CSR-related activities throughout the organisation.

 Having a comprehensive governance portfolio is essential in managing our people, stakeholders along the value chain and our production processes.

-Our Responsible Sourcing Programme and Anti-Corruption policies are guided by human rights principles outlined by global bodies.
+Our Responsible Sourcing Programme and Anticorruption policies are guided by human rights principles outlined by global bodies.
 By focusing on responsible sourcing of raw materials, we aim to influence other food manufacturers, our customers and consumers in making responsible decisions.
 We acknowledge the impact that large-scale production has on the environment.

-Focusing on energy and environment, we have worked tirelessly to reduce our impact as much as possible.
+Focusing on energy and environment, we are working tirelessly to reduce our impact as much as possible.
 Our CO2-neutral production sites have been realised through initiatives dating back to 2005, when we implemented straw-fired heating.
-Supplying the food and non-food industries with emulsifier and stabiliser products since our inception a century ago, food quality and safety is essential in how we do business.
+We aim to achieve CO2-neutrality for the whole company by the end of 2025, while carbon-neutral production was accomplished in 2018.
+Supplying the food and non-food industries with emulsifier and stabiliser products since our inception over century ago, food quality and safety is essential in how we do business.
 Our production sites comply with internationally recognised standards with regular auditing.
 We are diligent in our approach and our clean food recall record is a testament to that.

-From the beginning, we have aimed to offer a rewarding, meaningful and safe workplace for all our heart working people - no matter where in the world they work.
-Our employee satisfaction and motivation results continue to outperform the Global Employee and Leadership Index (GELx).
+From the beginning, we have aimed to offer a rewarding, meaningful and safe workplace for all our "heart working people" - no matter where in the world they work.

+Our employee satisfaction and motivation results continue to top-rank within the Global Employee and Leadership Index (GELx).